chandrasekar-tech/GenAI-ChatBot/README.md

-# GenAI-ChatBot with Streamlit and LangChain
+# GenAI-Chatbot with Streamlit and LangChain

-**GenAI-ChatBot** is a chatbot application that utilizes **Streamlit** for the frontend and **LangChain** for the backend.
+**GenAI-Chatbot** is a chatbot application that utilizes **Streamlit** for the frontend and **LangChain** for the backend.
 The chatbot integrates with **AWS Bedrock** for language model interactions, enabling intelligent and dynamic conversations.

 ## Features
 - Conversational AI chatbot powered by **LangChain**.